It's time to stop shaming poor people for what they buy with food stamps

 SNAP benefits lifted at least 4.7 million people out of poverty in 2014—including 2.1 million children.
 SNAP also lifted more than 1.3 million children out of deep poverty, or above half of the poverty line (for example, $11,925 for a family of four)

 Unfortunately, as University of Minnesota public affairs professor Joe Soss argues on Jacobin, the O'Connor article presents a skewed picture of poor people engaging in tax-payer financed bad behavior.
 "The poors!
 They’re behaving badly!
 And government handouts paid for with your tax dollars are to blame," Soss writes.
-Such an attitude about the safety net neatly mimics the ideology now ascendant in the GOP-controlled Congress.
-Soss characterizes the Times piece as a "political hack job against a program that helps millions of Americans feed themselves, and we should all be outraged that the New York Times has disguised it as a piece of factual news reporting on its front page."
+Such an attitude about the safety net neatly mimics the ideology now ascendant in the GOP-controlled Congress, perfectly encapsulated by this infamous 2014 National Review article, "White Ghetto," which depicts SNAP recipients using their benefits to buy soda by the case load and then trading it for cash, drugs, and even sex.

+In that context, Soss is right to characterize the Times piece as a "political hack job against a program that helps millions of Americans feed themselves, and we should all be outraged that the New York Times has disguised it as a piece of factual news reporting on its front page."
 I'm sympathetic to Soss' view—I made a similar argument in this 2015 piece on SNAP.

 Indeed, the O'Connor piece is based on this recent US Department of Agriculture study comparing the grocery purchases of SNAP and non-SNAP shoppers, tracked at a a "leading grocery retailer" over 2011.
 Its conclusions are quite different than those trumpeted by O'Connor.
 The report found that "There were no major differences in the expenditure patterns of SNAP and non-SNAP households, no matter how the data were categorized."
 That conclusion comes on the heels of a 2014 USDA study finding that SNAP participants are no more likely to consumer sugary beverages than their non-SNAP peers.